-The Coro Hispano leads the congregation in Spanish-language music at the Sunday 1:00PM Mass and other bilingual liturgies.
+The Coro Hispano leads the congregation in Spanish-language music at Masses in Spanish and other bilingual liturgies.
 A vital part of the Hispanic community of St. Peters, the group brings the flavor of Latin American culture, tradition and music to liturgy at St. Peter’s.
-The Coro Hispano rehearses each Sunday before Mass and additionally for special liturgies.
+The Coro Hispano rehearses each Sunday after Mass and additionally for special liturgies.

 The Coro Hispano welcomes all singers and instrumentalists of varied ages and experience who understand or speak Spanish, and those who have an interest in Hispanic culture and music. ¡Vamos cantando al Señor!